rse/func-params/README.md

 This is a tiny JavaScript function for determining the names of the parameters of a function under run-time.
 It can be used as the building block for Dependency Injection or Named-Parameter implementations.
+The underlying problem is that there is no official JavaScript API to determine the names of the parameters of a function under run-time, except the ECMAScript 2015 `Function.prototype.toString()`.
+This library determines the names of the function parameters by parsing the source code of `Function.prototype.toString()`.
+Its parsing is not 100%, but is able to handle even complex syntax scenarios.

 Installation
 ------------